Asian shares bounce after losses, dollar sags on weak U.S. CPI

 By Shinichi Saoshiro

-TOKYO (Reuters) - Asian stocks bounced on Monday after three losing sessions, tracking a firmer Wall Street, while the dollar was weighed down by weak U.S. inflation data which dampened prospects of another Federal Reserve interest rate hike later this year.
+TOKYO (Reuters) - Asian stocks bounced on Monday after three losing sessions, tracking a firmer Wall Street, while the dollar was weighed down by tensions on the Korean peninsula and weak U.S. inflation data which dampened prospects of another Federal Reserve interest rate hike later this year.

-Investors awaited a batch of Chinese data due later in the session (0200 GMT), including industrial output and retail sales.
-The readings are expected to show continued solid growth but markets are edgy after softer-than-expected trade data last week.
+Overall reaction was subdued to Monday's Chinese data which were generally weaker than forecast, and reinforced views that the world's second-largest economy is starting to lose a bit of steam as lending costs rise and the property market cools.

-MSCI's broadest index of Asia-Pacific shares outside Japan <.MIAPJ0000PUS> was up 0.4 percent.
-The index had fallen for three straight days prior on escalating tensions between the United States and North Korea.
+MSCI's broadest index of Asia-Pacific shares outside Japan <.MIAPJ0000PUS> was up 0.7 percent.
+The index had fallen for three straight days previously, losing a combined 3 percent, on escalating tensions between the United States and North Korea.

 Geopolitical risks were expected to remain a key theme for the global markets in the near term, as North Korea celebrates Liberation Day on Tuesday to mark the end of Japanese rule.